fotijr/fotijr.com/src/blog/2023/dark-mode/readme.md

 Adding dark mode support to websites has become incredibly simple.
 Plenty of guides and walk-throughs have been written on the topic, so I'm not covering new ground here (I especially appreciated [this guide](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web) by [Adhuham](https://adhuham.com/)).
 It only took me a few minutes, but I still wanted to document my steps here.

 ## Considerations
 Dark mode support should be a consideration at the design stage of most products today.
-It may be a backlog item for awhile, but it should be in the back of designers' & developers' minds when building a product.
+It may be a backlog item for awhile, but it needs to be at least in the back of designers' & developers' minds when building a product.

-For my site, I didn't want to spend much time picking colors and finding the right contrasts for accessibility.
-I went with just black and white colors and simple fonts, with the hopes that the design reflects the technical nature of the content.
-The overly simple color usage made toggling themes incredibly simple.
-This likely won't be possible for most sites, but it's something to consider when deciding on a color pallette.
+When coming up with the initial design for my site, I didn't want to spend much time picking colors and finding the right contrasts for accessibility.
+I went with just black and white colors and simple fonts, with the hopes that the design would reflect the technical nature of the content.
+This overly simple color usage made adding theme support incredibly simple.
+This likely won't be the case for most sites, but it's something to consider when deciding on a color pallette.

 ## It's getting dark in here
 The first step to enabling theme toggling was to set the [color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme) in my site's styles, and that got me way farther than I expected!